TralahM/TralahM.github.io/_drafts/practical-architecture-for-flutter-apps.markdown

 It shows a dialog inside the builder of the StreamBuilder.
 This is not great because the builder is only supposed to return a widget, and not execute any imperative code.
 This code lacks clarity.
 The place where we show the error is completely different from the place where we sign in.
-So, don’t do this, and use try/catch as shown above. 😉
+So, don't do this, and use try/catch as shown above. 😉

 Moving on…